stanford-marlowe/docs.marlowe.stanford.edu/docs/slurm_and_openOnDemand/slurm.md

 Notice the **-A** in each of the examples.
 Without it, you will not be able to submit jobs

+## Which partition do I submit to?

+1) If you have a medium project allocation, you should submit to the batch partition

+2) If you have a large project allocation, you should submit to the hero partition

+3) For basic access, you can only submit to the preempt partition

+**Note**: You will be charged against your GPU hours allocation if you submit to the preempt queue with your medium or large project ID.
+While this can be useful for running short interactive jobs, it's recommended you use your basic access project id for submitting to the preempt queue.

 ## How do I check my GPU hour usage in a given cycle?

 If you have a medium or large project, you'll be given a GPU hours allocation.
 Once you reach that limit, you will be unable to run jobs using that project id.